Gemarodri/Capstone499/Assigments/PeerTestingSesions2.md

 EVERYTHING ELSE in the test session is done exactly the same.
 It is only the navigation protocol that are different.

-## Other possible settup for running heuristic evaluations
-[TO BE DONE]